Back to All Guides

 Hurricane Preparedness

-Before evacuating for a hurricane, turn off power (breaker) or gas to your HVAC system and shut off the main water supply.
-This prevents damage from power surges, flooding, or water pressure fluctuations when service is restored.
+Before evacuating for a hurricane, turn off power (breaker) or gas to your HVAC system and shut off the main power supply.
+This prevents damage from power surges, flooding, or pressure fluctuations when service is restored.

-When you return after a storm: inspect for visible leaks, check that the unit hasn't shifted (gas line stress), verify the T&P valve discharge pipe is intact, and restore power/gas only after confirming no damage.
-If you find any water around the base or smell gas, call a Professional HVAC technician before restoring service.
+When you return after a storm: inspect for visible leaks, check that the unit hasn't shifted (gas line stress), verify the service valve drain line is intact, and restore power/gas only after confirming no damage.
+If you find any moisture around the base or smell gas, call a Professional HVAC technician before restoring service.

 Temperature Settings for North Carolina